1899 Rotherham by-election: Campaign

-The result
+Result

 Holland held the seat for the Liberal Party with nearly 60% of the poll but with a reduced majority on the last contested election, the 1892 general election.
 However, the Liberals had been victorious in the country in 1892 and the same tide could not be said to be running through the nation in 1899.
 In addition Holland was previously unknown in the constituency and was replacing a popular local MP.